How to Come Up With Lots of Great Ideas for Your Writing [With Examples]

 That’s not quite enough, though.
 The idea itself doesn’t come from somewhere in the world – even though writers are often asked “where do you get your ideas from?”
 The idea comes from you: your memories, your thoughts, your insights, your fears and hopes and dreams and loves.

 Two writers can look at the same painting, or hear the same piece of music, and create pieces of writing that contain completely different ideas.
 Those ideas won’t necessarily have an obvious connection to the external stimulus.
-I’m sure you’ve had the experience of following a train of thought, where one thing in the external world makes you think of something else, then something else, until you wonder hang on, how did I get to here?
+I’m sure you’ve had the experience of following a train of thought, where something n the external world makes you think of something else, then something else, until you wonder hang on, how did I get here?

 You’re Creative Too

 I firmly believe that we are all creative people.
-However uncreative your life or job might be, you’ve got the capacity in you to come up with wild and wonderful ideas, and to bring those ideas into life.
+You’ve got the capacity in you to come up with wild and wonderful ideas, and to bring those ideas into life.

 Maybe you wouldn’t describe yourself as “creative”.
 That’s okay – I don’t describe myself that way either.
-(I think “writer” covers me pretty well.)
+(I think “writer” fits me better.)

 The important thing is that you can come up with ideas, lots of them, if you want to.